Happy Father’s Day to Me

 Once in awhile, when no one is looking, I’ll let them take turns sitting in the passenger seat, and practice shifting gears

-I try not to tell him to ‘knock it off’ when he drinks out of the milk carton, even though I hate that.
-I let them both squirt the whipping cream straight into their mouths.
-Ick.
+I try not to tell him to ‘knock it off’ when he drinks out of the milk carton, even though that drives me nuts.
+I let them squirt the whipping cream straight into their mouths.

 I am trying my best.